istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.2/index.md

 - **Fixed** annotation `sidecar.istio.io/statsEvictionInterval` with values of 60s or greater causes the `istio-proxy` sidecar to fail to start. ([Issue #58500](https://github.com/istio/istio/issues/58500))

-- **Fixed** an issue where Envoy proxies that connect to Waypoint proxies would in rare cases either get extraneous XDS updates or miss some updates entirely.
+- **Fixed** an issue where Envoy proxies that connect to waypoint proxies would in rare cases either get extraneous XDS updates or miss some updates entirely.